WoodWing/auroraDrupal/README.md

 ##### (optional) URL to SubServer
 This is only required in this specific case:

-If your Drupal server is not reachable from the outside world then the Aurora publish process can not push the article-packet to your WP.
+If your Drupal server is not reachable from the outside world then the Aurora publish process can not push the article-packet to your Drupal.
 To work around this, a 2-step process can be setup using a SubServer.
 In this case the SubServer is running in the cloud and will receive the published articles.
-Your local WP can then 'pull' the published articles from this SubServer.
+Your local Drupal can then 'pull' the published articles from this SubServer.

 To make this work, the URL to the SubServer needs to be specified.